REU-SOS/DataCollection/README_Chris.md

 We will use Selenium to locate several properties from the following site: http://checkbox.io/studies.html

-See if you can scrape the following information from the site by writing new Selenium tests.
+See if you can perform the following actions on this site by writing new Selenium tests.
 How would you assert each test is passing? http://junit.sourceforge.net/javadoc/org/junit/Assert.html

-* 1. The total number of studies still open.
+* 1. Scrape the total number of studies still open.
-* 2. The participant count of "Frustration of Software Developers."
+* 2. Scrape the participant count of "Frustration of Software Developers."
-* 3. If a status of a study is open, you can click on a "Participate" button.
+* 3. If a status of a study is open, click on a "Participate" button.
-* 4. You can enter text into this study (don't *actually* submit, or you can't run test again!): http://checkbox.io/studies/?id=569e667f12101f8a12000001
+* 4. Enter text into a study (don't *actually* submit, or you can't run the test again!): http://checkbox.io/studies/?id=569e667f12101f8a12000001

 **Quick reference**: